-Visit the Teifi (See Gallery for video of its entirety), learn its History, share photos.
+Visit the Teifi (See Gallery for films/videos of its entirety), learn its History, share photos.
 If you notice a problem...
 Report them to NRW and Welsh Water

 The responsibility for pollution, rivers and water lies with the Welsh Government - so letting Welsh ministers and Senedd members your concerns is vital.